pitt-crc/keystone-api/README.md

 ### Security and Networking

 Improperly configuring these settings can introduce dangerous vulnerabilities and may damage your production deployment.
-Most default values are chosen to be sufficient out of the box (except `ALLOWED_HOSTS` and `ALLOWED_HOSTS`, which must be chosen manually).
-User's looking to customize their deployment should adhere to the following general guidelines:
+Administrators should adhere to the following general guidelines:

 - Ensure your deployment is isolated being a web proxy with proper HTTPS handling
 - Allways define the `ALLOWED_HOSTS` list using a restrictive collection of domain patterns